Homer Simpson: Well, it's not quite a mop, and it's not quite a puppet, but maaaan! (laughs) So to answer your question, I don't know.

-- Most of Jim Henson's live works include The Muppets.
+- Most of Jim Henson's live works as well as those of his successors in his company, including The Muppets.

 - Not to mention such programs as The Jimmy Dean Show and The Ed Sullivan Show.

-- A third of the cast of Farscape.
-(Pilot, Rygel)
+- A third of the cast of Farscape, being a Henson production.

 - That's just the main cast.
 A good number of alien extras and guest characters are Muppets as well.